microsoft/azure-orbital-space-sdk/docs/security/security.md

 ### Topic Restriction of Payload Applications:
 In addition to the network restriction, we also restrict the topics that our pods can interact with in the PubSub interface.
 This is accomplished during our deployment using Dapr's built in security restrictions.
 By doing this we ensure that payload applications cannot listen or publish to any other services Topic.

+Message exchange via MQTT pubsub is TLS encrypted and we've implemented a direct to app approach (i.e. hostsvc-sensor listens on a single topic, and it's locked down to only hostsvc-sensor)

 ### Message Validation by Host Services:
 For all of the Azure Orbital Space SDK's messages, we implement a common request header, which can be found [here](https://github.com/microsoft/azure-orbital-space-sdk-setup/blob/main/protos/spacefx/protos/common/Common.proto).
 As part of this header we utilize several fields to help correlate messages, including using a tracking id, appId, and originAppId, and our client libraries and services both validate these values.
 If a message coming from an payload application attempts to change any of these values to circumvent our security and route messages differently, our services will discard the message.